Best web scraping tools for 2026

 2. Beautiful Soup

 The Python classic.
 It doesn’t fetch pages (you need requests or httpx for that), but it parses HTML better than anything else.
-It creates a parse tree from page source code that can be used to extract data in a hierarchical and readable manner.
+It builds a parse tree from page source you can navigate hierarchically.

-- Why it wins: It’s incredibly forgiving of messy, broken HTML code.
-The syntax is readable and pythonic.
+- Why it wins.
+It’s forgiving of messy, broken HTML, and the syntax is readable and pythonic.

-- Best for: Static sites and simple data extraction tasks.
+- Best for.
+Static sites and simple data extraction.

 - Pros: